How To Update WordPress Themes

 Useful Tip

 Some people don’t upgrade their themes regularly, while others upgrade without going through some or all of the steps listed in the section above.
-As mentioned earlier, the above are “best practice” methods for ensuring problem-free upgrades.
-Ultimately, it is solely your responsibility as a website owner to protect your online properties.
+As mentioned earlier, the above are “best practice” methods to help you avoid problems.
+Ultimately, it is your responsibility as a website owner to protect your digital properties.

-Updating your theme in the WP dashboard is simple.
+Upgrading your WP theme in your admin dashboard is simple.

-Depending on which theme(s) are installed on your website, you may receive occasional notifications in your dashboard that new theme versions are available and require updating …
+Depending on the theme(s) installed on your site, you may receive occasional alerts in your dashboard that new theme versions are available and require updating …

-Updating a theme in the dashboard is easy.
-You can update your theme using the “Themes” screen, or the “Updates” feature.
+Updating themes from your WP dashboard is easy.
+You can update your WordPress theme using the “Themes” screen, or the “Updates” screen.

-To see which themes require updating, go to your Themes page.
+To see which themes need to be updated, go to your Themes page.

 Select Appearance > Themes in your WordPress dashboard menu …